 In February 2017 China Aid learned that the developer from whom Shouwang Church bought its building renovated it illegally, without Shouwang’s permission.
 The value of the property has doubled since Shouwang bought it, and church members fear the developer has other uses planned and could keep them out indefinitely.

-11 April 2017 The authorities allowed Pastor Tianming to visit another Shouwang leader, Pastor Xiaobai, who was in hospital for heart surgery.
+11 April 2017 The authorities allowed Pastor Tianming to visit another Shouwang leader, Pastor Xiaobai Li, who was in hospital for heart surgery.
 Pastor Xiaobai has also been under house arrest since 2011, and it was the first time they had seen each other for six years.

-27 APRIL 2018 Pastor Tianming announced that he will be stepping down as Senior Pastor of Shouwang Church.
-He said his reason is a clear calling to be involved in missions.
+27 April 2018 Pastor Tianming announced that he would be stepping down as Senior Pastor of Shouwang Church.
+He said his reason was a clear calling to be involved in missions.